gvwilson/thirdbit/src/fiction/iffy/index.md

 Two hours of walking,
 fifteen minutes of rest.
 Two hours,
-fifteen minutes to eat and give each other a minute or two of privacy.
+fifteen minutes to eat and give each other a minute or two of chilly but necessary privacy.
 Two more hours of walking,
+another break,
-a long fifteen minutes to catch their breath, and one final, shorter hike before Edson called a halt.
+and one final hike before Edson called a halt.

 They didn't set up their tents this time.
 Instead,